Fiction Editing Services

 My overall line editing goal is to strengthen your prose and creative content, and help your writer voice shine through.
 My hope is that, during our time together, you’ll gain insight into your writer voice for you to use in future projects.

-This is like putting your manuscript under microscope for minute details.
 My overall goal for copyediting is to make sure the mechanics of your writing work, such as checking for grammar and punctuation accuracy (in terms of rules) and consistency.
 I follow The Chicago Manual of Style guidelines.

-**While you can choose each service individually or in combination, I don’t recommend choosing all three services at once.
+*Though you can choose each service individually or in combination, I don’t recommend choosing all three services at once.
 A developmental edit should happen as an individual service, because the changes you choose to make afterwards will most likely affect the line and/or copyediting that was also performed on your manuscript.